 I will never forget a night at work when I was telling a friend about our experience owning a two family house.
-He was from a rough neighborhood in the city – New York City, that is – and had grown up in a high rise.
+He was from a rough neighborhood in Atlanta, and had grown up in a high rise.
 He was all smiles as I described that our second unit was rented at the time to a family with three children.

-I thought he’d be mad at me for being an evil capiltalist landlord (let’s be real, landlords in NYC don’t have the best reputation) – but he said, “you’re doing such a wonderful thing.
+I thought he’d be mad at me for being an evil capitalist landlord (let’s be real, landlords in big cities don’t have the best reputation) – but he said, “you’re doing such a wonderful thing.
 You’re providing a family a place to raise their children in a comfortable house in a nice neighborhood.”

 Well then.
 My apprehension abated and I felt all the good juju flowing through my veins with that one.

 I took for granted that I grew up in a house, so I hadn’t really thought of it that way.
 He grew up in a giant building – not a home – and saw things differently.

 House hacking a duplex can be rewarding – you’re providing a nice product to someone who wants and needs it, hopefully at a fair cost.

 The stuff you’re all here for.

 The jaw-dropping cocktail party anecdotes.

 Ha, just kidding, it’s not that bad!
 But, truly, owning a two family home is not all bunnies and rainbows.